osvaldoabel/microservice-jokes/README.md

 **NOTE 2**:
+- No docs yet.
+I'll start document it properly when It'll be in a functional version.
-No docs yet.
-It's *JUST FOR FUN & study purpose!*
+- It's Just for fun & study purpose!

 TO DO
 - Monitoring: